 The professor then argues that Bitcoin is a negative sum system with increased valuation fed in exclusively by participants, like a pyramid scheme.

-He then argues that because the coin is not tied to any real world value-creation or asset, the price must necessarily be “fictitious,” established exclusively by speculation and quick-stepping bots.
+As well, writes the professor, because the coin is not tied to any real world value-creation or asset, its price must necessarily be “fictitious,” established exclusively by speculation and quick-stepping bots.

-He then argues that blockchain tech, including that of Bitcoin, is “irrelevant” and only partly immutable, and then goes on to suggest that the underlying chaos in unregulated Bitcoin spot markets would likely transfer to any derivative:
+He then goes on to suggest that the underlying chaos in unregulated Bitcoin spot markets would likely transfer to any derivative:

 “The proposed ETF would be essentially a proxy for bitcoin itself….invested in and traded on the same markets as stocks and bonds…rather than through bitcoin exchanges.
 Hence the financial soundness of that ETF, and its admissibility for trading in those markets, cannot be any better than those of bitcoin itself.”